ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/README.md

 **Figure 1.
 PCA of Select Grid, Clue and Answer-Pertinent Puzzle Features**
 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/assets/90933302/05ee7318-cc18-4802-8b07-267063ca1332)

-*The first 3 principal components accounted for 47.6% of total variance.
+*<h5>The first 3 principal components accounted for 47.6% of total variance.
 All puzzles from Jan.
 1 2018- Jan.
 10 2024 were included in this analysis.*

-**Figure 2.
+**<h4>Figure 2.
 Distributions of GMSTs by Puzzle Day**
 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/assets/90933302/427e8611-eddc-418c-b11f-8914327b6ef4)

-*All puzzles from Jan.
+*<h5>All puzzles from Jan.
 1 2018- Jan.
 10 2024 were included in this analysis.*